 The Unique Risks of Server Rooms

 Servers are valuable and often essential for business, but that's not the only reason to be diligent in regard to these rooms while designing a fire protection system for your office space or building.
-These rooms offer unique risks that warrant extra care to prevent fire from not only damaging your valuable servers, but also from spreading elsewhere and threatening more assets and lives.
+These rooms contain special hazards that warrant extra care to prevent fire from not only damaging your valuable servers, but also from spreading elsewhere and threatening more assets and lives.

 Wiring malfunctions, overheating, overloading, or short-circuiting can all quickly cause a fire in electric-heavy rooms such as a server room.
 Businesses need a solution that acts quickly to extinguish fires correctly without damaging the servers.
 A trained fire safety technician will be able to help design a system that alleviates this risk, and limits any risk of damage that may arise.